All Episodes

 Remember this?

-Wealthy Americans aren't spending so freely anymore, and the rest of us are feeling the squeeze.
+And the rest of us are feeling the squeeze.

 This is Janine Aversa, AP economics writer.

-The question is whether the rich will cut back so much as to tip the economy back into recession, or if they will spend at least enough to sustain the recovery.
+The question is whether the rich will cut back so much as to tip the economy back into recession or if they will spend at least enough to sustain the recovery.

-So here is our Doomkoff little Imam child president.
+So here is our Dumkoff little imam child president, Barack Obama, railing against the rich.

-Oh, you're gonna be waiting for it, wait for me to give you some.
+Wait for me to give you some.

-Wealthy Americans aren't spending so freely anymore, and the rest of us are feeling the squeeze.
+Wealthy Americans aren't spending so freely anymore and the rest of us are feeling the squeeze.

-The question is whether the rich will cut back so much as to tip the economy back into it sounds to me like that if the rich stop consuming out there, then the rest of the economy sinks.
+It sounds to me like that if the rich stop consuming out there, then the rest of the economy sinks.

-Really have to rein myself in here when talking about this man because such sophistry.
+We really have to rein myself in here when talking about this man because such sophistry.

 He's just a blithering novice.